You got in the car for a few minutes to ask about an assignment and we wound up talking for hours.

 That power behind that one word would have changed the pivot of my entire future.

-I would not have entered the dojo, or at least not that dojo at that appointed time, which means our paths would not have crossed.
+I would not have entered the dojo, or at least not that dojo at that appointed time, which means our two paths would never have crossed, missing each other in that moment of silence we held.

-He would have still called me years later, and I would have still said yes to his offer, but this time I would have stayed.
+D. would have still called me years later, and I would have still said yes to his offer, but this time I would not have the architecture of the dojo to save me.

-The two others, those four years of their life that they poured into the game, would have just faded away, being powerless to help.
+Bishop and KJ, those four years of their life that they poured into the game, would have just faded away, no outsider to take the fall and make it right.

-The only positive I could imagine was that I would have had the courage to say yes to the woman in the library.
+The only positive I could imagine was that I would have had the courage to say yes to the woman in the library and get my umbrella back.

 So what would I really have done again at that moment?

-I knew she was flirting, and she knew she was flirting, but just to be sure I had my best friends girlfriend take her out to lunch, girl only, to find out.
+I knew she was flirting, and she knew she was flirting, but just to be sure I had my best friend's girlfriend take her out to lunch, girls only, to find out.

 When we finally kissed on the stairs under the moon, my first thought was why did we wait so long?